GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
 >
-> ~ *Douglas Crockford*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts